mazepress/core/README.md

-# WordPress Plugin Package - Core
+# MazePress - Core
-A package library for [WordPress](https://wordpress.org) Plugin and Theme development.
+A custom package library for [WordPress](https://wordpress.org) Plugin and Theme development.

 ## Installation
 The simplest way to get up and running with this package is using [Composer](http://getcomposer.org/).
 In your `composer.json` file:

-1. Make sure you have `"minimum-stability": "dev"`
-2. Add this repository url to the `repositories` section as `vcs` type
+1. Add this repository url to the `repositories` section as `vcs` type
-3. Add `installer-paths` for this repository
+2. Add `installer-paths` for this repository
-4. Add `"mazepress/core": "dev-master"` to the require block
+3. Run `Composer install mazepress/core`

 ```json
 {